 Being absorbed in our work is a good thing in many ways, certainly better than feeling disengaged or distracted.
 Getting into the flow of our daily tasks is energizing.
 It helps us get our work done with a certain degree of efficiency and effectiveness.

 At the same time, we are so busy – going from meeting to meeting, email to email, emergency to emergency – we can easily lose the larger perspective, fall into automatic reactions, and miss opportunities to be truly proactive.
-An IT manager who attended one of our Leadership Agility Change Labs told us that she was a key leader in a change initiative that was foundering, because they had not adequately engaged with the project’s stakeholders.
+An IT Director who attended one of our Leadership Agility Change Labs told us that she was a key leader in a change initiative that was foundering, because they had not adequately engaged with the project’s stakeholders.
 At the time, they felt they didn’t have time for real stakeholder engagement.
 But plunging ahead had caused even more delay in the project.
 It had also reinforced a siloed culture and already strained relationships.